ivanajenjo/ivanajenjo/README.md

 - 📫 How to reach me: [![Twitter][1.2]][1]
 - ⚡ Fun fact: I have been playing basketball since I was 5 years old

-I have been playing basketball since I was 5 years old
 ## 🔧 Technologies & Tools

 ![](https://img.shields.io/badge/Editor-IntelliJ_IDEA-informational?style=flat&logo=intellij-idea&logoColor=white&color=2bbc8a)